nycmeshnet/nycmesh.net/content/faq/index.md

 We provide a list of hardware you can purchase along with firmware and configuration instructions [here](/download).
 For guidance on hardware installation, check out our [docs pages](https://docs.nycmesh.net/).

-If you need assistance with your self-installs, reach out to us on the #diy-install-support channel on [Slack][].
+If you need assistance with your self-installs, reach out to us on the #diy-install-support channel on [Slack](https://slack.nycmesh.net).

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>